chaferoc/american-chile-economy/docs/interview/interview-questionnaire.md

     rents around there in 2025 — a big lease, an outside buyer, someone paying far over the going rate?
 Or does he think that number is wrong?
-28. Tell him the 2025 estimate carries a 28.7% coefficient of variation, the highest in its series, and explain what that means in plain terms — the published number rests on very few reports and NASS is signaling low confidence.
+28. Tell him the 2025 estimate carries a 28.7% coefficient of variation, the highest in its series, and what that means in plain terms — the published number rests on very few reports and NASS is signaling low confidence.
 Does knowing that change how he'd read it?
-29. Statewide, the estimates have gotten *less* precise every year since 2021, even for the same set of counties.
+29. Statewide, the estimates have gotten *less* precise since 2021, even for the same set of counties.
 Does he have a theory — fewer people responding, fewer operations, something else?
 30. If a lender or a landowner used the 2025 figure to set rent on his ground, what would happen?